jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 02.md

 Following the incident, I spoke with Marrion.
 She attempted to conceal visible distress.
 She failed.
 Her frustration escalated.
 She spoke of resolve, of what my mother would have done, and I understood what she meant even if she didn’t say it outright.
 At home, correction is colder, but no less final.

 I remain unable to understand the Oracle’s selections.
 My record, my name, and by extension my House reputation, now align with this group.
 I have no jurisdiction over their decisions, yet I am accountable for their consequences.
 It is a disquieting equation.
 If I am to succeed here, I must do more than observe.
 Perhaps I should not have let Marrion speak to me in the manner she did.
-But I am no longer the heir.
-And she was correct.
+But she was correct.

 I advised Charles to exercise restraint in future engagements.
 Mazarin had evidently expressed similar concerns.
 Charles assented.
 Temporary compliance seems likely.
 We continued to the Shardlight District.